1967–68 Los Angeles Lakers season

 The 1967–68 Los Angeles Lakers season was the Lakers' 20th season in the NBA and eighth season in Los Angeles.
 This was the first season the Lakers uniforms featured what would become the signature gold and purple colors.
 This was also the first season the team played at The Forum in Inglewood, where the Lakers would achieve fame in the immediate future, and played 31 seasons at this venue.

+The Lakers won the Western Division and faced the Boston Celtics in the NBA Finals for the sixth time in 10 years, falling to them once again, 4–2.